sthau/NetworkLockdown/README.md

-# NetworkLockdown
+# Replication code for "Interacting Regional Policies for Containing a Disease"
-Replication code for "Interacting Regional Policies for Containing a Disease," with Arun Chandrasekhar, Paul Goldsmith-Pinkham and Matthew O. Jackson.
+With Arun Chandrasekhar, Paul Goldsmith-Pinkham, and Matthew O. Jackson.